anthro-id/legal/en-US/PRIVACY.md

 We store your information using certified vendors such as [Google Cloud](https://cloud.google.com) and [Amazon AWS](https://aws.amazon.com/), which offer robust security measures and data encryption to further protect your data.
 Each vendor's privacy policy and terms of service also apply.

-For example, when you purchase a ticket, we may forward your data, including your legal name and phone number, to our trusted payment processing vendors such as [Midtrans (Indonesia)](https://midtrans.com) and [Paddle (International)](https://paddle.com) to enable them to process your payment.
+For example, when you purchase a ticket, we may or may not forward your data, including your legal name and/or phone number, to our trusted payment processing vendors such as [Midtrans (Indonesia)](https://midtrans.com) and [Paddle (International)](https://paddle.com) to enable them to process your payment.
 Please see [Midtrans Policy](https://midtrans.com/privacy-notice) and [Paddle Policy](https://www.paddle.com/legal/privacy) for more information how they process personal information related to payments.

 For legal disclosures, we may share information to comply with a court order or subpoena.
 Additionally, we may provide information to government agencies as required by law.
 We may also share information when investigating potential crimes, including fraud.